Trismegiste/Php-Is-Magic/README.md

 ## Closure

 I'm talking about binded closures i.e linked to an object, not lamba functions.
-Many design patterns (like strategy and template method) can benefit from closures.
+Many design patterns (like Strategy and Command) can benefit from closures.

 ## Parsing PHP with PHP